ekant1999/coding-problem/README.md

  ## Problem 27

- Write a function that takes tree as input and returns the sum of it's node depth.\
+ Write a function that takes tree as input and returns the sum of it's node depth.
- example:-

        1
      /   \
     2     3